kapteinstein/WebTek/README.md

 # WebTek Project
-Initial README.md.
-Not part of the website
+The website is published at: <http://folk.ntnu.no/eriklio/IT2805/Project/WebTek/>